 Time and Money Considerations

 In case you didn’t know it, travel hockey requires a major commitment of time—and money.
-There’s the extra practice time, and those early-morning games miles away from home.
-It means parents having to give up their weekends—not to mention that precious, elusive shuteye.
+There’s the extra practice time and those early-morning games miles from home.
+Another important consideration is the time away from school and other activities.
+For parents, it means having to give up their weekends—not to mention that precious, elusive shuteye.
 And then there’s the gas, tolls, wear and tear on the car, and the meals away from home.
 At the higher levels of travel hockey, the cost is much greater: the fees are higher and air travel must be factored in.

-It is critical to know the exact time commitment going in, and what type of support network there is with the other parents on the team.
-If you work a traditional 9 to 5 job and must be in the office five days a week, it may be quite difficult to keep up with the demand of the sometimes international travel schedule.
-These days, it is not unheard of for travel teams to schedule 60, 70, sometimes even upwards of 80 games per season!
-(Just to keep things in perspective, the NHL season consists of 82 games, which shows the intensity and commitment level of the professional teams.)
+It is critical to know the exact time commitment going in, and what type of support network exists with the other parents on the team.
+If you have a traditional 9 to 5 job and must be at work five days a week, it may be quite difficult to keep up with the demand of the often-heavy travel schedule.
+These days it is not unheard of for travel teams to schedule 60, 70, and sometimes even upwards of 80 games per season!
+(Just to keep things in perspective, the NHL season consists of 82 games, which shows the intensity and commitment level of the professional teams alone.)

-So Why Might Travel Hockey Be Right for Your Child?
+So Is Travel Hockey Right for Your Child?

-Travel hockey will place your child among players with more skills.
-Some might argue that exposing your child to better hockey players will give them a better shot at improving their own skills.
+Travel hockey will place your child among players, many of whom may be more skilled.
+Some might argue that exposing your child to superior hockey players will give them a better shot at improving their own skills.
 But it’s important to keep in mind that along with this higher level of competition comes a greater amount of pressure to perform.
-And since there is a greater emphasis on winning, your child may at times be told to ride the pine.
-After spending all that time and money how will that sit with you, or your child?
+And since there is a heavier emphasis on winning, your child may at times be told to ride the pine.
+After spending all that time and money, how will that sit with you—or your young hockey player?